Bravura-Security/alexandria.github.io/whats-new/november-2024.md

 ## New Capabilities

-* Updated Models - we are now using the latest relesaes of Sonnet and Haiku from October 2024.
-* Improved memory - Alexandria
 * [Tools proxy](/alexandria.github.io/tools/proxy) to allow alexandria to talk to software applications hosted on private networks.
 * [Gitlab on-premesis tool](/alexandria.github.io/tools/gitlab-on-premesis) for communicating with priviately hosted gitlab instances.
 * Delegated user administration to allow alexandria customers to maintain their user populations.